healthcare-professionals-performing-surgery

 About our Surgical Technology Associate Degree

-Upon completion of the MMC surgical technology program, students can apply to the SMCC associate degree program for a second year of study.
-The associate degree enhances career opportunities through vertical mobility, practitioner levels refinement and maximized employment prospects.
+Upon completion of the MMC surgical technology program and the prerequisite general education requirements through SMCC, students will earn an SMCC associate degree.
+The candidate is awarded 42 credits for the surgical technology credits completed through MMC, which serve as the technical core of the associate degree.
+The associate degree enhances career opportunities through vertical mobility, practitioner levels refinement, and maximized employment prospects.

-The MMC School of Surgical Technology is fully accredited by the American Medical Association’s Committee on Allied Health Education and Accreditation.
-SMCC is fully accredited as a post-secondary educational institution by the New England Association of Schools and Colleges.
+The MMC School of Surgical Technology is accredited by the Commission on Accreditation of Allied Health Education Programs (www.CAAHEP.org).
+SMCC is fully accredited as a post-secondary educational institution by the New England Commission of Higher Education.

 What opportunities does this program provide?